F1 Sprint is back with a tweaked format for its fourth season in the sport.

 Florida will also see Sprint action for the first time since the Miami GP debuted in 2022, forming the only back-to-back Sprint rounds this year.

-The Austrian GP is the sole European venue featuring Sprint in 2024, and the Red Bull Ring remains one of just two tracks that has had Sprint every season since the format's introduction.
+The Austrian GP is the sole European venue featuring Sprint in 2024, and the Red Bull Ring will host its third Sprint event in three years.

 A second American Sprint round comes at COTA for the United States GP in October after the Austin circuit's first taste in 2023.